lunaticcoding/nonvanilla_testing/packages/nv_golden/README.md

 ### createSequenceGolden
 During widget testing one might also want to tap certain elements on the screen (maybe even several of them in order).
 This is where Sequence testing comes in.
 It renders where the tap event(s) occurred to also add a visible check whether the correct element was clicked or not.

+The following code example shows you a swipe gesture on a carousel component and how it can be handy to visualize where the gesture occured.

 `createSequenceGolden(...)` is only compatible with `NvGolden.singular(...)`.

 ```dart